Beacon-Heart/Heart_Beacon/README.md

 FOCUS QUOTE: “Only a crisis - actual or perceived - produces real change.
 When that crisis occurs, the actions that are taken depend on the ideas that are lying around.
 That, I believe, is our basic function: to develop alternatives to existing policies, to keep them alive and available until the politically impossible becomes the politically inevitable.”
 Milton Friedman Nobel Prize winner Economist who described a GDP Gross Domestic Product commodity RWA Real World Asset based K% rule to monetize a currency, control inflation and manage the economy.

-Thomas Edison introduced his latest invention: a new type of money, a commodity index currency he believed was the long-term solution to America's monetary woes.
-“I want to cast the variable out of money.
-This gold money is not good enough.
-It's a fiction” New York Times 1922

 USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter Patent type: Adaptive Procedural Template Framework: checklist: ideas, algorithms, processes, procedures, metrics, meters, signal & telemetry structured data for consistent Eco sustainable economic time cycle epochs for programmable $ / economy / Net, Net of Money Foundation Technology for DeFi, programmable internet of money / Web 3.0 USPTO 13/573,002 framework supports for example, Distributed Trade Federation Organizations with DoD / NATO system of systems engineering signaling, telemetry engineering, syntax OPSCODE brevity codes matched with 2525C symbol sets vital for A.I. man-machine interface, interoperability, consistency, spatial – temporal consensus.

 PRECEDENTS: Currency backed by RWA Real World Assets / Tangibles: